lgactna/thesis-compile/md/_TODO.md

 - Single AI artifact generation
 - AI full scenario generation
 - Bonus for the agent: individual applications, pyautogui, mouse, keyboard
+- GitHub action to automatically build AKF agent for multiple platforms on tagged commits; update the Vagrant file to point to the latest available Windows release (or a specific release is fine too)

 # Things to address